BYLAWS AS AMENDED

 8.02 The Board of Directors shall cause minutes to be kept of all authorized meetings held by the members, Board of Directors or other committees authorized by the Board of Directors affecting the operation of Sunshine Estates Property Owners, Inc.

 8.03 All accounting, minutes and other records, required by the Corporation to do business, will be kept in the principal office of the Corporation.
 These records may be accessed and reviewed by any member at the principal office under the supervision of any Officer, designated by the Board to sign checks, and one other Officer, in a reasonable period of time mutually agreed to by the necessary parties.
 None of the records are to be removed from the principal office.
+The ASSOCIATION is authorized by the Texas Property Code 209.0051 to create, at its discretion, policies and regulations related to costs and distribution of ASSOCIATION records.

 ARTICLE IX-FISCAL YEAR